doomed999/wow.unity/README.md

 You will require the following to use this package:

  - Unity 2021.1 or greater
+ - You will need to use either:
+   - Unity's Built-In Render Pipeline
    - Universal Render Pipeline (URP) 12.0 or greater

 ## Using this Package in a New Project

 If you're starting from scratch, it's never been easier to get started with wow.export in Unity:

- 1. Create a new Unity project using the 3D (URP) template.
+ 1. Create a new Unity project using the 3D (BiRP or URP) template.
  2. [Install this package using the package manager.](https://docs.unity3d.com/Manual/upm-ui-giturl.html)
  3. Create a folder in the Assets folder for your project to export to (eg: 'Assets/wow.export/').
  4. Open wow.export.
  5. Configure wow.export to export directly to the folder you created in the previous step.
  6. Begin exporting your assets.

-## Using this Package in an Existing URP Project
+## Using this Package in an Existing Project

 If you have already started a project and want to use this package, you will need to do the following: